Skip to main content

 Bachelor's thesis Edith Gramotke (2021)

-Various methods are currently being researched in medical technology to adapt implants to the anatomy in advance, either on virtual bone structures or using 3D-printed models.
+Various methods are currently being researched in medical technology to preoperatively adapt implants to the anatomy either on virtual bone structures or by means of 3D-printed models.

-The project developed a process for generating patient-specific 3D prints that can be used for preoperative implant adjustments.
-Planning before the operation shortens the operation time, as the implant shape no longer has to be optimised several times during the operation.
+In the project, a process was developed to generate patient-specific 3D prints on which implant adjustments can be made preoperatively.
+Planning before the operation shortens the operation time, as the implant shape no longer needs to be optimised several times during the operation.
 This means less blood loss for the patient and therefore a faster recovery and a shorter hospital stay.
 Both the process for segmenting the CT data and for 3D printing have been optimised and evaluated in collaboration with Agatharied Hospital.
 To date, several operations have already been planned in this way, saving around 45 minutes of operating time according to the doctors.
 Edith Gramotke and Landshut University of Applied Sciences were awarded the Innovation Prize of the Scientific Society for Hospital Technology 2022(more).

 Forearm crutch